dgaydukov/cert-aws/sa/files/sa.md

 ```
 VPC endpoint policy:
 * you can assign resource policy to vpc endpoint where you can allow/deny access (by default policy that allow all access is given)
-* then you assign policy to resource (s3/dynamoDb) that allow access from vpc endpoint:
+* then you assign policy to resource like s3, or iam policy for dynamoDb (cause it doesn't support resource policy) that allow access from vpc endpoint:
     * for those who support resource policy (like s3) - you add resource policy to allow access from vpc endpoint
     * for those who doesn't support resource policy (dynamoDB) - you add user/role iam policy with condition to limit access to vpc endpoint
 So if you want to deny access if it not accessed from vpc endpoint add `"Condition":{"StringNotEquals":{"aws:sourceVpce":"vpce-11aa22bb"}}` to resource policy (in case of s3) or to user/role policy in case of dynamoDB